trisfaizal/Marketing-Site/_posts/2017-11-08-publishing-workflows-for-jekyll-editors.md

 image_featured: false
 ---

-One of the reasons I love using Jekyll is my entire site can live in Git.
-With Git I can rollback to any previous version of my site, backup my repository to an offsite location and collaborate on my site with other developers.
-Developers understand and are empowered by Git but what about non-technical editors?

 Our main goal at CloudCannon is to make collaboration between developers and non-technical editors seamless.
 To an extent we've achieved this with editing a Jekyll site; Editors can update HTML, Markdown, front matter, blog posts, collections and data files without knowing anything about Jekyll or HTML.
+There's one crucial piece missing: Git.
+Developers understand and are empowered by Git but what about non-technical editors?
 Recently we've been working to achieve the same thing for Git workflows.
 In this post I'm going over some of the new workflows we support.

 ## Two way Git syncing

-This isn't a new feature but it's worth mentioning as it's at the core of what we're trying to achieve.
+This is a feature we've supported for a while but it's worth mentioning as it's at the core of what we're trying to achieve.
 You can sync a repository from GitHub or Bitbucket to a site on CloudCannon.
-Developers work locally using their own tools, editors update on CloudCannon, everything stays in sync through a central Git repository.&nbsp;
+Developers work locally using their own tools, editors update on CloudCannon, and everything stays in sync through a central Git repository.&nbsp;

 ![two way Git syncing](/images/blog/git-workflows/2-way-syncing.svg)